josh0xA/Pantheon/README.md

 - Note: I will later add a GUI installer to make it fully indepenent of a CLI

 ### Ubuntu Installation
-- First, complete steps 1,2 listed above. <br/>
+- First, complete steps 1,2, and 3 listed above. <br/>
 - ``chmod +x distros/ubuntu_install.sh``
 - ``./distros/ubuntu_install.sh``